Charliechen114514/CCIMXDesktop/README_EN.md

 The document has been automatically deployed through GitHub Actions, visit: [CCIMXDesktop: Main Page](https://charliechen114514.github.io/CCIMXDesktop/)

-## 💡 WIP (some WIP Third Party App under development)
+## 💡 WIP (some WIP Third Party Apps under development)

-🚀 Plan to optimize the desktop itself:
+🚀 Plan to optimize the desktop body work:

-- Support the top status bar to display basic information(Basic Framework is set up)
-- Configurable HOME interface
+- None

 🚀 Plan to write and provide more external basic programs:

 - 💬 Chat room (planned to be similar to QQ)

 - ⏰ Alarm clock APP
 - 🔌 Serial port assistant
 - ✅ Task list